alf45tar/PedalinoMini/README.md

 If the WiFi network is not available PedalinoMini™ will create an hotspot for you.
 Once connected to the PedalinoMini™ hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.

-- On power on Pedalino will try to connect to the last know access point
+- On power on PedalinoMini™ will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode
 - Start one of the suggested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 15 seconds it enters into WPS mode
-- Press WPS button on your WiFi router
+- Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ PedalinoMini™ entered in WPS mode
-- If it doesn't receive any SSID and password during the next 15 seconds it switch to AP mode
+- If it doesn't receive any SSID and password during the next 30 seconds it switch to AP mode
 - In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
-- Reboot Pedalino to restart the procedure.
+- Reboot PedalinoMini™ to restart the procedure.

 ```C++
 void wifi_connect()